Jason Burnell: Jacksonville State

 Burnell played for Jacksonville State for his final two years of collegiate eligibility.
 In his first season with the team, Burnell averaged 11.2 points per game in 35 games (18 starts) overall, and 12.3 points per game with 116 rebounds and 15 blocks during conference play and was named to the Ohio Valley Conference (OVC) All-Newcomer Team.
 As a senior, Burrell was named first team All-OVC after averaging 17.2 points per game, 9.6 rebounds and 3.2 assists per game.

 Professional career

-Pallacanestro Cantù

 Burnell signed with Pallacanestro Cantù of the Italian Lega Basket Serie A on July 17, 2019.
 In his first professional season, Burnell averaged 11.7 points, 5.2 rebounds, 1.5 assists and 1.1 steals in 20 Serie A games.

-Dinamo Sassari

 Burnell signed with Dinamo Sassari on June 6, 2020.
 He averaged 11.3 points and 6.8 rebounds per game.
 On July 8, 2021, Burnell re-signed with the team.

-New Basket Brindisi

 On July 20, 2022, he has signed with New Basket Brindisi of the Lega Basket Serie A.